 Connecting Arduino to EZ-Builder

-Program an Arduino and connect it to EZ-Builder to become an EZ-B.
+Program an Arduino and connect it to ARC to become an EZ-B.

 This tutorial currently covers what Arduino's are compatible with EZ-Builder, where to download the firmware, how to flash the Arduino and connect to EZ-Builder.